-Taxation of distribution on shares or ADSs
+Taxation of distributions on shares

-Under the US federal income tax laws, if an investor is a US holder, the gross amount of any dividend we pay out of our current or accumulated earnings and profits (as determined for US federal income tax purposes) is subject to US federal income taxation.
-For investors that are non-corporate US holders, dividends paid to them in taxable years beginning before 1 January 2011 that constitute qualified dividend income will be taxable to them at a maximum tax rate of 15% provided that they hold the shares or ADSs for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date and meet other holding period requirements.
+Under the United States federal income tax laws, if you are a US holder, the gross amount of any dividend we pay out of our current or accumulated earnings and profits (as determined for United States federal income tax purposes) is subject to United States federal income taxation.
+If you are a noncorporate US holder, dividends paid to you in taxable years beginning before January 1, 2011 that constitute qualified dividend income will be taxable to you at a maximum tax rate of 15%, provided that you hold the shares for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date and meet other holding period requirements.
+Dividends we pay with respect to the shares generally will be qualified dividend income.

-Investors must include any Australian tax withheld from the dividend payment in this gross amount even though they do not in fact receive it.
-The dividend is taxable to investors when they, in the case of shares, or the Depositary, in the case of ADSs, receive the dividend, actually or constructively.
-The dividend will not be eligible for the dividends-received deduction generally allowed to US corporations in respect of dividends received from other US corporations.
-The amount of the dividend distribution that investors must include in their income as a US holder will be the US dollar value of the Australian dollar payments made, determined at the spot A\$/US\$ rate on the date the dividend distribution is includible in their income, regardless of whether the payment is in fact converted into US\$.
-Generally, any gain or loss resulting from currency exchange fluctuations during the period from the date they include the dividend payment in income to the date they convert the payment into US\$ will be treated as ordinary income or loss and will not be eligible for the special tax rate applicable to qualified dividend income.
-The gain or loss generally will be income or loss from sources within the US for foreign tax credit limitation purposes.
-Distributions in excess of current and accumulated earnings and profits, as determined for US federal income tax purposes, will be treated as a non-taxable return of capital to the extent of their basis in the shares or ADSs and thereafter as capital gain.
+You must include any Australian tax withheld from the dividend payment in this gross amount even though you do not in fact receive it.
+The dividend is taxable to you when you receive the dividend, actually or constructively.
+The dividend will not be eligible for the dividends-received deduction generally allowed to United States corporations in respect of dividends received from other United States corporations.
+The amount of the dividend distribution that you must include in your income as a US holder will be the US dollar value of the Australian dollar payments made, determined at the spot Australian dollar / US dollar rate on the date the dividend distribution is includible in your income, regardless of whether the payment is in fact converted into US dollars.
+Generally, any gain or loss resulting from currency exchange fluctuations during the period from the date you include the dividend payment in income to the date you convert the payment into US dollars will be treated as ordinary income or loss and will not be eligible for the special tax rate applicable to qualified dividend income.
+The gain or loss generally will be income or loss from sources within the United States for foreign tax credit limitation purposes.
+Distributions in excess of current and accumulated earnings and profits, as determined for United States federal income tax purposes, will be treated as a non-taxable return of capital to the extent of your basis in the shares and thereafter as capital gain.

-Subject to certain limitations, the Australian tax withheld in accordance with the US Treaty and paid over to Australia will be creditable against investors' US federal income tax liability.
+Subject to certain limitations, the Australian tax withheld in accordance with the Treaty and paid over to Australia will be creditable or deductible against your United States federal income tax liability.
 Special rules apply in determining the foreign tax credit limitation with respect to dividends that are subject to the maximum 15% tax rate.

-Dividends will be income from sources outside the US, but dividends paid in taxable years beginning before January 1, 2007 generally will be "passive income" or "financial services income" and dividends paid in taxable years beginning after December 31,

-2006 will, depending on the investor's circumstances, be "passive income" or "general income" which, in either case, is treated separately from other types of income for purposes of computing the foreign tax credit allowable to investors.
+Dividends will be income from sources outside the United States, but dividends paid in taxable years beginning before 1 January 2007 generally will be "passive" or "financial services" income, and dividends paid in taxable years beginning after 31 December 2006 will, depending on your circumstances, be "passive" or "general" income which, in either case, is treated separately from other types of income for purposes of computing the foreign tax credit allowable to you.